 If you do meet this requirement, the annual fee on this card is pretty standard – S$192.60 and you get a free supplementary card.

 The sign-up offer

-Right now, the welcome offer on this credit card is a pretty sweet deal!
-If you choose to pay the annual fee:
+Right now, the welcome offer on this credit card is S$120 cashback if you are a new customer.

 How does the Citi PremierMiles Visa Card compare with other miles credit cards?

 Citi PremierMiles Visa Card vs DBS Altitude Card

 If you compare the Citi PremierMiles Visa Card with the DBS Altitude Card, the latter offers 3 miles per S$1 spent on flight and hotel transactions, meaning you’re getting 1.8 miles extra on the dollar.
 This is perfect if you don’t like to book through online travel agents and prefer to book direct.

 Sounds better, right?
 Well, yes and no, because the additional miles on the Altitude card are capped at S$5,000 spend per month.

 Both cards have tie-ups with online travel partners like Kaligo to allow you to get bonus miles, and the Citi PremierMiles Visa Card has deals with the likes of Agoda as well.
 The Citi PremierMiles Visa Card also lets you convert your Citi Miles to many more airline air miles than the DBS Altitude Card allows.